 The Glass Area has state of the art facilities that allow students to work with hot, warm, and cold glass techniques.
 An active visiting artist program also allows students intimate access to leaders in the world of contemporary art glass.
 The area around Bowling Green is well known for its significance to the start of the Studio Glass Movement.
 The Toledo Museum of Art Glass pavilion has one of the best collections of historical and contemporary art glass in the world and there are many local glass studios in the area.

-Both undergraduate and graduate degrees are offered within the Division of 3D studies with glass as a major studio concentration.
+Both undergraduate and graduate degrees are offered within the Division of Studio with glass as a major studio concentration.

 BGSU Glass 2014

 BGSU was one of the first glass programs in a University in the United States.
 The current Glass studio was constructed in 1991 in the Fine Arts Center and is centrally located on campus.
 The hot glass area was completely rebuilt in 2009 by Wet Dog Glass, and has three complete work stations for blowing glass.
 The glass studio contains equipment for working with hot glass, kiln formed glass, lost wax glass casting, cutting and polishing glass and flameworking.
 The glass shop shares an outdoor working court yard with sculpture and ceramics.

 For more information, visit the Glass Studio facilites page.